danjac/wallpaper-randomizer/README.md

 ## Timer

 This application can be run using systemd.
-In your user systemd directory (check your distro docs on where this is) create a service file e.g.  `$HOME/.local/share/systemd/user/wallpaper_randomizer.service`:
+Once you have built the executable, in your user systemd directory (check your distro docs on where this is) create a service file e.g.  `$HOME/.local/share/systemd/user/wallpaper_randomizer.service`:

 ```bash